JohnLCaron/rlauxe/docs/BettingRiskFunction.md

 Notes
 * The comparison assorter B needs Ā(c) ≡ the average CVR assort value > 0.5.
-* Ā(c) should have the diluted margin as the denominator.
+* Ā(c) should have the diluted margin as the denominator, SO N = Npop, the size of the population that the contest is drawn from.
   (Margins are  traditionally calculated as the difference in votes divided by the number of valid votes.
   Diluted refers to the fact that the denominator is the number of ballot cards containing that contest, which is greater than or equal to the number of valid votes.)